 Temperate House restoration project

 Opened in 1863, the Temperate House is the largest surviving Victorian glasshouse in the world.
-Since August 2013, Kew has been undertaking a vital five-year restoration project to restore the Temperate House and its surrounding landscape and convert the adjoining Evolution House into a world class public engagement centre.
+Since August 2013, Kew has been undertaking a vital five-year restoration project to restore the Temperate House and its surrounding landscape.

 You Can Help